Tallis-Larsen/Jenova-Runtime/ReadMe.md

 ### Cross-Platform

 Jenova Proprietary version includes only Microsoft Visual C++ (MSVC) and Microsoft LLVM Clang (Clang-cl) compilers and is compatible only with Windows.
-Open-Source version, however, is fully ported to Linux and includes support for MinGW GCC and LLVM on Windows as well as GCC and LLVM Clang on Linux.
+Open-Source version, however, is fully ported to Linux and includes support for MSVC, Clang-cl, MinGW GCC and LLVM on Windows as well as GCC and LLVM Clang on Linux.

 > [!IMPORTANT]
 > The Jenova Runtime Proprietary version is no longer available for public access.
 The last version released was 0.3.6.0 Alpha.